-Most interesting wonders of Burundi
+Most interesting landmarks of Burundi

 Below are listed the most amazing natural and man made landmarks of Burundi.